d-t-n/hands-on-ml/README.md

     - Hyperparameter Tuning and Model Selection
     - Data Mismatch

     Notebook:
         - [The Machine Learning Landscape](https://nbviewer.jupyter.org/github/d-t-n/d-t-n/blob/master/01-The_ML_Landscape.ipynb)
 <br />
 <br />
 <br />
-2. End-to-end Machine Learnng Project
+2. End-to-end Machine Learnng Project:
-    - Look at the big picture
+    * Look at the big picture
     - Get the data
     - Discover and visualize the data to gain insights
     - Prepare the data for Machine Learning algorithms